Lilly Martin Spencer: Early life

-Lilly Martin Spencer was born in Exeter, England, to French-born parents Gilles Marie Martin and Angelique Perrine lePetit Martin.
-In 1830, when Lilly was eight, her family immigrated to New York where they remained for three years before ultimately moving to Marietta, Ohio.
-There Lilly was home-schooled by her highly educated parents and began what would be her long career as an artist.
-Her first artistic endeavors were “likenesses of the entire household, in lifelike, characteristic postures, so truthful as to be recognized at once by everyone who knew them."
+Lilly Martin Spencer was born in Exeter, England, to French parents Gilles Marie Martin and Angélique Perrine lePetit Martin.
+In 1830, when Martin was eight, her family immigrated to New York City where they remained for three years before ultimately moving to Marietta, Ohio.
+There Martin was homeschooled by her parents and began what would be her long career as an artist.
+Her first artistic endeavors were "likenesses of the entire household, in lifelike, characteristic postures, so truthful as to be recognized at once by everyone who knew them."
 These likenesses were drawn on the walls of the family home.
-Rather than being scolded, Lilly was encouraged in her love of art by her parents, whose reformist tendencies—her mother was a follower of the Utopian advocate Charles Fourier—included a belief in more opportunity for women.
+Rather than being scolded, Lilly was encouraged in her love of art by her parents, whose reformist tendencies—her mother was a follower of Charles Fourier, a utopian socialist—included a belief in more opportunity for women.
 She continued to draw and her work was so impressive that "ladies and gentlemen began to call frequently at the farm, to judge for themselves of these vaunted pictures.
 Their admiring comments stimulated her ambition and added to her industry; but the difficulty of procuring proper materials and the want of a competent teacher retarded her progress."